 Nonprofit Hostile Takeover

-Nonprofit takeovers can occur anytime factions develop within a nonprofit.
-Sometimes incumbent board members are removed in favor of new board members with a different policy agenda.
+Nonprofit hostile takeovers can occur anytime factions develop within a nonprofit.
+Sometimes, incumbent board members are removed in favor of new board members with a different policy agenda.
 In other cases, a donor or charismatic leader convinces a majority of the board to take the organization in a drastic new direction.

 Nonprofits that, like the Sierra Club, have multiple voting members are especially vulnerable to hostile takeovers.
 This vulnerability is exacerbated when the membership admission requirements are minimal.

 Protecting The Mission

 There are strategic decisions that can be made to protect a nonprofit from a hostile takeover or coup d’etat.
 However, once an organization has a voting membership structure, the only thing that can make the nonprofit truly unhijackable is broad participation by passionate stakeholders who are deeply engaged in the organization’s mission.
 Presumably, an attempt by a faction to steer a nonprofit with a large and engaged membership off course would meet with a powerful stakeholder backlash that will help the organization to self-correct.
 Nonprofits’ boards and founders should consider whether their organizations are vulnerable to a nonprofit coup d’etat and consider whether there are changes to the organization’s structure, governance approach, or community engagement that could make it less so.

 Ellis Carter is a nonprofit lawyer with Caritas Law Group, P.C.
 Ellis advises nonprofit and socially responsible businesses on corporate, tax, and fundraising regulations.
 Ellis is licensed to practice in Washington and Arizona and advises nonprofits on federal tax and fundraising regulations nationwide.
 Ellis also advises donors with regard to major gifts.
 To schedule a consultation with Ellis, call 602-456-0071 or email us through our contact form.